webscraperio/web-scraper-documentation/docs/Web Scraper Cloud/Notifications.md

 ### Notification settings

-Notification settings page can be found by clicking on your profile and choose **Notification settings** option.
-Here you can configure notification channels for each notification type.
+Notification settings page can be found by clicking on your name on the top-right corner of the screen and choosing **Notification settings** option.
+Notification channels can be configured separately for each notification type.

 ![Fig. 3: Notification Settings][notification-settings-image]